Overview

 What Site Development and Utilities Usually Covers

-- Planning around grading, detention, utilities, and access sequencing
+- Planning around grading, detention, utilities, and access sequencing as schedule drivers tied to the vertical construction release timeline

-- Coordination between site-release dates and structural or shell milestones
+- Coordination between site-release dates and structural or shell milestones — civil work scheduled to enable vertical construction rather than to follow it

-- Field leadership focused on keeping the next package ready to release
+- Field leadership focused on keeping the next package ready to release — civil work serving the building team's mobilization requirements

-- Turnover planning for roads, utilities, and pad conditions that actually support follow-on work
+- Turnover planning for roads, utilities, and pad conditions that actually support follow-on work at the required quality

 Process